Almac Group

 Almac Group is a global leader in the pharmaceutical industry, providing a range of expert services and support across the drug development lifecycle.
 As experts in fields ranging from research and development, formulation development, and clinical trial supply services to commercial-scale manufacture and distribution, Almac is recognized as a leader in medical services, providing understanding, experience and knowledge to their clients to advance human health.
 In the last 5 years alone, Almac has contributed to over 50% of all FDA-approved New Molecular Entities (NMEs) and are currently supporting 30% of EU-approved /pre-registered gene therapy products.

 To support these endeavors, Almac, like many health and life sciences organizations, has invested in software technologies to scale their most vital and complex supply chain processes, thereby honing their output of lifesaving pharmaceutical products with increasing precision.
 To keep pace with increasing digital adoption on the production side, Almac’s IT team knew a similar increase in testing speed and scale was necessary.
-Many of these supply chain processes depend on Oracle as the command center for those complex and crucial processes.
-Although those processes extend outside Oracle, they all pass through Oracle as the main hub
+Many of these supply chain processes depend on Oracle as the command center for those complex and crucial processes, and although those processes extend outside Oracle, they all pass through Oracle as the main hub.

 Challenges